TehShrike/abstract-state-router/readme.md

 # TODO

-- real [stateChangeError](http://angular-ui.github.io/ui-router/site/#/api/ui.router.state.$state#events) event whenever a resolve promise is rejected
+- "default" child states that are automatically redirected to if no child state is specified
+- "redirect" function available on state manager
 - the ability to set an "error" state to go to on errors
 - "redirect somewhere else instead" function in the resolve
-- "default" child states that are automatically redirected to if no child state is specified
-- "redirect" function available on state manager
 - test having multiple states call replace
 - add a "destroy" emitter to be called when a state is deactivated
-- programmatic url generation

 License
 ======